openfoodfacts/openfoodfacts-infrastructure/docs/reports/2024-06-05-off1-reverse-proxy-install.md

 ### TODO

 - Also do the setup for OBF, OPF, OPFF: nginx configuration, SSL certificates etc.
-- Check why we don't have /zfs-hdd/opf on off1
 - Verify that off1 can renew the images.openfoodfacts.org SSL certificate
 - Export proxy logs and static logs to prometheus?